mila-iqia/babyai/README.md

 where `/<PATH>/<TO>/<BABYAI>/<REPOSITORY>/<PARENT>` is the folder where you typed `git clone https://github.com/mila-iqia/babyai.git` earlier.

 Models, logs and demos will be produced in this directory, in the folders `models`, `logs` and `demos` respectively.

-### Demonstration Dataset

-**NOTE 2018-10-18:** we are in the process of improving the heuristic agent (bot) and will be releasing a new dataset of higher-quality demonstrations soon.

-Generating demonstrations takes a sizeable amount of computational resources.
-A gzipped archive containing the demonstrations used for the ICLR 2019 submission is [available here](http://lisaweb.iro.umontreal.ca/transfert/lisa/users/chevalma/iclr19-demos.tar.gz) (14GB download).

 ## Structure of the Codebase